-Now the coast was clear, and it was in and some persons conjectured that she every person's mouth that the parson would would finally become insane.
+Now the coast was clear, and it was in would finally become insano.
 Fearing that wed Tabitha Barber.
-He managed his such would be the result, the parson re- cards very adroitly, and took a very prudent frained from visiting aunt except once in and judicious course.
-True, his visits to a great while, and that very slyly.
-Every Aunt Tabitha after the death of his sister
+He managed his such would be the result, the parson re- cards very adroitly, and took a very prudent of anxious anticipation.

-He and aunt were at last married, and a his church and parish.
-And he certainly most happy and loving couple they were. was entitled to much credit.
-But there is On the day of their marriage, my age was seventeen and Ellen's fifteen.
-We were In less than a year after my uncle's death, grown up young ladies, and beloved by all.
-Miss Jemima Brown was found dead in her We toook the lead in the parson's church bed one morning by her brother.
-Not choir.
-John Armstrong was the best singer making her appearance as usual in the in the choir, and his attentions to me were morning, his fears were excited; and he more and more marked every month.
-It went to her bed-chamber and knocked at was the opinion of the people, generally, the door; but the dead could not hear!- that we should ere long become united in It was the opinion of the physician, that the holy bands of wedlock; but such was she died in a fit of apoplexy, and such was not my opinion.
-Although I highly esthe general opinion.
-But the parson had teemed him for his many virtnes, yet there a few enemies in his parish.
-Who that was something in my heart that told me I
+He and aunt were at last married, and a On the day of their marriage, my age was seventeen and Ellen's fifteen.
+We were grown up young ladies, and beloved by all.
+We toook the lead in the parson's church choir.
+John Armstrong was the best singer making her appearance as usual in the in the choir, and his attentions to me were morning, his fears were excited, and he more and more marked every month.
+It was the opinion of the people, generally, that we should ere long become united in the holy bands of wedlock; but such was she died in a fit of apoplexy, and such was not my opinion.
+Although I highly esteemed him for his many virtnes, yet there was something in my heart that told me I carriage drove up.
+He had with him a saw him coming up to the lane which led find some game here. to the house, my heart leaped into my mouth; for I thought it was the long re-some partridges,' added uncle. membered colonel.
+But a nearer view was young as well as handsome.

 Yes, knd reader, and that something was the image of Colonel Carpenter.
-I first visit to our house, and yet I could not forget his handsome form, graceful manners, and pleasant face.
+1 That was slander with a vengeance!
+But had not seen or heard from him since his first visit to our house, and yet I could not forget his handsome form, graceful manners, and pleasant face.
 Strange that a man so old could have thus impressed the heart of one so young.